-Students in the program receive academic, cultural, social, and wellness support through the Indigenous Student Centre.
+The INVC program, in partnership with OCAD U’s Indigenous Student Centre, connects INVC students to Indigenous artists across Turtle Island through mentorship programs, open studio visits, artist talks and more.
+You will receive academic, cultural, social, and wellness support through the Indigenous Student Centre.
 Learn more about supports and resources offered to Indigenous students here.

 Program Highlights